Pen-y-Fan/stranding/README.md

 - A user can list orders by client location and update the available orders ✅
 - A user can filter by destination location to attempt to 'batch up' orders ✅
 - A user can find an order, update the status to in progress, which will trigger the progress start_date
-- A user can find an order, update the status to failed, which will mark the progress to failed (for stats) and update the status to standby
+- A user can find an order, update the status to failed, which will update the delivery progress to failed (for stats) and location to the order's client location.
+The order_user status will be changed to standby, as the user will not be able to re-take the order immediately
 - A user can find an order, update the status to complete, which will mark the progress to complete (for stats) and update the status to complete
 - A user can filter large orders which require Delivery Bot or Floating carrier ( > 200 kg < 600 kg)